Lodger (album): Recording and production

 The sessions at Mountain Studios lasted three weeks, after which the band went back on tour.
 At the tour's conclusion, Bowie reconvened at the Record Plant in March 1979, where he recorded his lyrics and instrumental overdubs, and began mixing.
-Belew returned to record further guitar overdubs while Visconti recorded a replacement bass guitar part for "Boys Keep Swinging" after Bowie decided Davis' original was unsuitable; work was completed in a week.
+Belew returned to record further guitar overdubs while Visconti recorded a replacement bass guitar part for "Boys Keep Swinging" after Bowie decided Davis' original was unsuitable.
+This work was completed in a week.
 Visconti recalled having "sonic problems" during the mixing stage because the studio did not have the technical advancements of European studios.

 Musical style

 Before Lodger, the music was darker and probably less experimental.
 Lodger was more of a world record – urban and eastern at the same time.
 It seemed [Bowie] was spreading his wings in that direction, incorporating world music styles.
 It really inspired me to open up my guitar playing.